 It's also worth noting that some LEGO sets, particularly larger or more complex sets, may come with extra pieces that serve a specific purpose in the construction of the set.
 These pieces may be labeled as "spare" in the instructions and should not be overlooked or left out.
 So, if you're working on a larger or more complicated set, it's always a good idea to double-check the instructions and make sure you're not missing anything.

-In conclusion, LEGO sets do come with extra pieces, but the number and purpose of these pieces can vary.
+LEGO sets do come with extra pieces, but the number and purpose of these pieces can vary.
 While they may not be specifically designed for the set you're working on, they can be helpful in completing the set if you do happen to lose or misplace a piece.
 As always, double-checking the instructions and being mindful of spare pieces is essential in constructing any LEGO set.